Eomys/pyleecan-doc/output.object.md

 =============

-The Output class is composed of several subclasses corresponding to physical domains (Output.Electrical, Output.Structural\...).
+The Output class is composed of several subclasses corresponding to physical domains (Output.Electrical, Output.Structural...).
 The Output object is instantiated by the Simulation method run().
 Each Output sub-object (i.e. physics) contains mostly the same data, organized in the same way whatever model was used to compute it.
 For instance an